tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 use the `KanjiStrokeOrders` font.
 The font can be stored in your `collection.media` folder and used to display kanji on your writing cards.
-It comes with the [mpvacious cards](https://ankiweb.net/shared/info/1557722832) Note Type or can be downloaded separately from [here](https://t.me/ajatt_tools/48).
+It comes with the [example mining deck](setting-up-anki.html#import-an-example-mining-deck) or can be downloaded separately from [here](https://t.me/ajatt_tools/48).

 <p align="center"><img alt="writing-card" class="shadow" src="img/mpvacious-writing-card.png"></p>